 The National Health Service (NHS) is the UK’s state healthcare system providing a wide range of health care services including appointments with a doctor, hospital treatment and dental care.

-Tier 4 students - NHS surcharge
+Student Visa holders - NHS surcharge

 All those subject to immigration control and coming to the UK for 6 months or longer will pay an NHS surcharge as part of their visa application fee.

-Full Information is available on the International Students Website.
+Further Information is available on the International Students Website.

 All students must register with a local GP (Doctor) so that they can access this service.
 Details on how to register will be available on arrival in Cambridge.